 During OSUT there is no relocation and the Drill Sergeants remain the same and continue to instruct the trainees through AIT.
 This streamlines the training schedule and helps produce more camaraderie between trainees.

-Fort Benning OSUT Training
+Fort Moore OSUT Training

 Nestled between Columbus, Georgia, and Phoenix City, Alabama, Ft.
-Benning is the home of the U.S. Army Maneuver Center of Excellence, Officer Candidate School, the Non-Commissioned Officers Academy, Airborne School, Armor School, Western Hemisphere Institute for Security Cooperation, elements of the 75th Ranger Regiment, 3rd Infantry Division, and Infantry School.
+Moore is the home of the U.S. Army Maneuver Center of Excellence, Officer Candidate School, the Non-Commissioned Officers Academy, Airborne School, Armor School, Western Hemisphere Institute for Security Cooperation, elements of the 75th Ranger Regiment, 3rd Infantry Division, and Infantry School.
 The Infantry School is located at Sand Hill in Ft.
-Benning – and since 1918, it has served as the Home of the Infantry.
+Moore – and since 1918, it has served as the Home of the Infantry.

 Infantry is the main land combat force and the backbone of the Army.
 The 14-week Army OSUT is also the starting point for many advanced schools such as: Special Forces, Ranger School, Sniper School, and Pathfinder School.
 Members of the Infantry possess tremendous discipline and high morale; readiness to accept a challenge and face danger; have an interest in weapons, ground tactics, and remain calm under stressful situations.

 Fort Leonard Wood OSUT Training

 Located in the Missouri Ozarks and due-west of the Mark Twain National Forest, Fort Leonard Wood conducts BCT and AIT for both combat and non-combat arms MOS.
 To that end, Fort Leonard Wood also provides OSUT support to five other MOS.